 USU 1320: History and Civilization

-Students may earn credit by writing Papers, Reactions and a Capstone Paper in response to lectures, readings and discussions.
+Students may earn credit by writing Papers or Reactions in response to lectures, readings and discussions.
 Guidelines for Written Work in this class are outlined in A Guide to Writing in History and Classics, available on the web.
-All Written Work must have its author's name (i.e. your name), the Part of the class to which the Written Work pertains, whether it is a Paper, Reaction or Capstone, the QTT or name of the article on ERes, and the date on which the Written Work was turned in at the top (for further clarification about formatting Papers, click here).
+All Written Work must have its author's name (i.e. your name), the Part of the class to which the Written Work pertains, whether it is a Paper or Reaction, the QTT or name of the article being used as the basis of the Reaction, and the date on which the Written Work was turned in at the top (for further clarification about formatting Papers, click here).

-Deadlines for turning in Written Work based on a Part of the class are listed in the Syllabus.
-Ordinarily they come one week after the In-Class Discussion which pertains to that Paper/Reaction, but please be aware that the scheduling of holidays and breaks may interrupt our normal mode of operation so it's important to pay close attention to the Syllabus throughout the term.
-Please note that it's not necessary to turn in a Paper or Reaction for every Part of the class, but you are advised not to put off completing Papers and Reactions until late in the term!
+Deadlines for turning in Papers based on each Part of the class are listed in the Syllabus.
+Ordinarily they come one week after the In-Class Discussion which pertains to that Paper, but please be aware that the scheduling of holidays and breaks may interrupt our normal mode of operation so it's important to pay close attention to the Syllabus throughout the term.
+Please note also that it's not necessary to turn in a Paper or Reaction for every Part of the class, but you are advised not to put off completing Written and Group Work until late in the term!

 Early in the term (see Syllabus), we will conduct an in-class workshop reviewing The Guide to Writing in History and Classics and highlighting the important features of writing style detailed there.
 You are advised to read The Guide to Writing in History and Classics before attending this workshop.
 This will be your best opportunity to clarify the aspects of writing style on which your work will be graded in this class and to ask any questions you have concerning how to meet the standards outlined in the guide.